karoliskoncevicius/r_notes/README.md

 # R: a quick introduction #

-This article introduces most of R-specific concepts like vectorisation, recycling, subsetting, matrix and data.frame objects, as well as various built in types.
+This article focuses on R-specific concepts like vectorisation, recycling, subsetting, matrix and data.frame objects, as well as various built in types.
 Control statements and function/object declarations are omitted.
+The text is laconic, there is no hand-holding, so it is best to consume it slowly.

 ## Types ##